The Experiences of Teachers and Staff in Schools that Implement Conscious Discipline

 Type of report: Qualitative research report

-Summary: This article looked at the different insights and experiences of administrators, counselors, teachers, and staff in three elementary schools where CD was implemented for several years (one school in Indiana and two schools in Texas).
-Schools with staff trained in CD implementation by onsite certified trainers were selected to participate by Loving Guidance Inc. Data was gathered through individual and group interviews and informal classrooms observations with teachers who volunteered to participate.
+This article looked at the different insights and experiences of administrators, counselors, teachers, and staff in three elementary schools where CD was implemented for several years (one school in Indiana and two schools in Texas).
+Schools with staff trained in CD implementation by onsite certified trainers were selected to participate by Loving Guidance, LLC.
+Data was gathered through individual and group interviews and informal classrooms observations with teachers who volunteered to participate.
 Observations and interviews asked the research question, “What are the experiences of teachers and staff in schools who have implemented Conscious Discipline?”.
 One to two days were spent interviewing staff and observing classrooms.
 School A had 320 students in grades K-4; 12 of 21 teachers agreed to be interviewed/observed.
 School B had 532 students enrolled in Pre-K to 4th grade; 14 of 35 teachers agreed to be interviewed/observed.
 School C had 584 students enrolled in grades Pre-K to 4th grade; 21 of 39 teachers agreed to be interviewed/observed.

-Evidence/Findings: Five themes related to approaches and practices across all three schools emerged from this study.
+Five themes related to approaches and practices across all three schools emerged from this study.
 These themes included:

-Note: The report notes not only findings but also some of the significant limitations of this study.
+The report notes not only findings but also some of the significant limitations of this study.
 The study does raise some new questions and should be taken into consideration when informing future research.

 - Role of leadership team (modeling, support, patience with staff adjusting to implementation)

 - Rituals and celebrations (importance of daily commitment, embedding into other school activities)